Nomis101/handbrake-builder/README.md

 $HOME/Library/Application Support/HandBrakeBuilder
 that can be used to control the behavior of the script.

-Note: AI helped create this script.
-But I have put everything together, checked the quality, and tested it several times in different scenarios.
+Note: This project includes original code and code generated with the assistance of OpenAI’s ChatGPT.
+The author reviewed, integrated, and tested all components to ensure correctness and reliability.